StefanLeng/gurps-gridless/README.md

 });
 ```

-Excample macro to set an alternat image and adjust token size and scaling:
+Example macro to set an alternate image and adjust token size and scaling:

 ```
 tokens = canvas.tokens.controlled;